We’ve seen this movie before…

 In late 2009 I wrote a blog post declaring that 2010 would be the year that all companies become media companies.
 I got a little ahead of myself with that prediction but we are beginning to see many companies move beyond simple text and photos online and begin to develop engaging sharable media assets that help explain and promote the unique value offered by their brand.

-Note: This post is also found in the TOP 10 POSTS Category of this blog.
+Note: This post is also found in the Top Ten Posts for this blog.